perrygeo/pyimpute/README.md

 The ultimate goal is to predict spatially-explicit responses based on the target data.
 It is very similar to the concept of "supervised classification" in remote sensing but can also be used to predict continuious variables (i.e. regression)

-### The goal of this library
+### The goal of this module

+`geopredict` helps optimize and streamline the process of predicting spatial data through supervised classification and regression.

+`geopredict`, quite honestly, doesn't do much other than provide some powerful, high-level utility functions that leverage the raster data tools of GDAL and the machine learning algorithms of scikit-learn

-Build a python library to streamline the process of imputing spatial data.
-This will allow us to
+Having a clean workflow for spatial predictions will allow us to:
 * frequently update predictions with new information (e.g. new Landsat imagery as it becomes available)
 * explore new variables more easily
-* bring the technique to other disciplines and geographies (has been applied primarily to forestry)
+* bring the technique to other disciplines and geographies

-There are a number of existing tools that could be leveraged to support this workflow:

 ### The process